ARTT200 3D FUNDAMENTALS

 ARTIST PRESENTATION 5%

-Every class an assignment is past due (unless those classes are excused absences) takes one full letter grade off.
+Every class an assignment is past due (unless those classes are excused absences) takes your assignment grade down one full letter.

 COMMUNICATION ABOUT COURSE